How to Use Different AI Models for Different Tasks in One Workflow

 • Balanced (Claude Sonnet) - free-form summarization, copywriting, light reasoning, structured extraction over a complex schema.

-• Heavy reasoning (Claude Opus, Gemini Pro) - multi-step analysis, planning, code generation, anything where wrong answers are expensive.
+• Heavy reasoning (Claude Opus, Claude Fable, Gemini Pro) - multi-step analysis, planning, code generation, anything where wrong answers are expensive.

 • Long context (Gemini Pro 1M, Claude Sonnet 1M) - documents over 50k tokens, conversation histories, large knowledge dumps.